There are certain situations where you may be able to access your super before you retire:

 - You were unemployed or employed for less than ten hours a week on the date of your application for early release of your benefit

 AustralianSuper usually makes the decisions on the release of benefits on severe financial hardship grounds provided the above criteria have been met.

 You will need to log into your account and complete an Application for payment of benefit – financial hardship.

-If you're a temporary resident, permanently leaving Australia, you will also be able to access your super.
-You have six months to claim your super from us.
-If you don't we'll transfer your benefit to the Australian Tax Office (ATO).
+If you’re a temporary resident permanently leaving Australia, you have six months to claim your super from us.
+If you don’t, we may transfer your benefit to the Australian Taxation Office (ATO).